Jeffrey L. Gurian: Early life

-Gurian is a former stutterer and has discussed his cure during his many appearances on Frank Morano’s WABC-770AM radio show, “The Other Side of Midnight.”

-Gurian has described realizing that stuttering could be cured when he noticed that he only stuttered in front of other people.
-“I thought,” Gurian said on Morano’s show, “a person with leg pain has it in every room, so stuttering must be situational.”

-That led Gurian to cure himself of stuttering, which he now freely shares to others through his website.

 Dental career

-After graduation, Gurian became a practicing dentist in the field of Cosmetic dentistry, specializing in correcting teeth that have been misshapen by birth defects, drugs such as tetracycline or conditions like obsessive teeth grinding."
-Gurian maintained a dental practice in New York City until 1996, in the neighborhood of Marble Hill.
-He then became an Assoc.
-Clinical Prof. at N.Y.U.
-College of Dentistry in the Oral Medicine/Oro-Facial Pain Department, until 2011.
+After graduation, Gurian became a practicing dentist in the field of cosmetic dentistry, specializing in correcting misshapen teeth caused by birth defects, drugs such as tetracycline or conditions like obsessive teeth grinding.
+Until 1996, Gurian maintained a dental practice in New York City, in the neighborhood of Marble Hill.
+He then became an associate clinical professor at N.Y.U.
+College of Dentistry in the "Oral Medicine/Oro-Facial Pain Department", until 2011.

 Comedy career

-Gurian has stated that, "From the age of 12, I wanted to be both a dentist and a comedy writer ...
+Gurian has stated that: "From the age of 12, I wanted to be both a dentist and a comedy writer ...
 No one knows why, not even me, but it might have something to do with my parents who were the only Jewish couple in the Bronx who didn't want a doctor in the family."
 As a dentist he has toured the United States lecturing on the subject since the 1980s.
-When asked about the balance of his two careers in 1992, he wrote, "I am indeed a serious dentist and a serious comedy writer."
+When asked in 1992 about the balance of his two careers, he wrote: "I am indeed a serious dentist and a serious comedy writer."

-Early in his career, Gurian wrote jokes performed by comedians including, Dick Capri, Freddie Roman, Dick Shawn, Jerry Lewis, Richard Belzer, Robin Williams, David N. Dinkins and Milton Berle, who stated of Gurian that, "I think he has a great comic sense ...
+Early in his career, Gurian wrote jokes performed by comedians including, Dick Capri, Freddie Roman, Dick Shawn, Jerry Lewis, Richard Belzer, Robin Williams, David N. Dinkins and Milton Berle.
+Berle believed that Gurian has a "great comic sense ...
 He knows what's funny and what's not, most of the time.
 I took him under my wing, and gave him the dos and don'ts of what to write and what not to write."
 Berle also sponsored Gurian's membership in the New York Friars Club.
-Gurian was introduced to Berle by Rodney Dangerfield, whom Gurian worked for as Dangerfield first began to gain a national profile in the United States.
-He met Dangerfield through his connection to Alan Zweibel of Saturday Night Live, after which Dangerfield used jokes from Gurian on several of Dangerfield's appearances on The Tonight Show Starring Johnny Carson and one of Dangerfield's comedy albums.
+Gurian was introduced to Berle by Rodney Dangerfield, Gurian's employer.
+Gurian met Dangerfield through his connection to Alan Zweibel of Saturday Night Live, after which Dangerfield used jokes from Gurian on several of Dangerfield's appearances on The Tonight Show Starring Johnny Carson and one of Dangerfield's comedy albums.

-Gurian has also provided jokes to be read by individuals such as the Mayor of New York City, and wrote jokes for stage scripts for Jackie Mason.
+Gurian has provided jokes the Mayor of New York City, and wrote jokes for stage scripts for Jackie Mason.
 He also claims to have worked with Phil Hartman and Joan Rivers.
-In 2013, Gurian was a guest on the comedy talk show Oh, Hello!
+In 2013, Gurian was a guest on the comedy talk show Oh, Hello!.